pnp/script-samples/scripts/spo-remove-large-library/README.md

 plugin: add-to-gallery
 ---

-# Delete a library with more than 5k files or folders.
+# Delete a library exceeding the list threshold limit.
+Remove the files and folders before deleting the library.

 ## Summary

-Trying to delete a library containing more than 5k items results in the message "The attempted operation is prohibited because it exceeds the list view threshold" from the UI and using the cmdlet Remove-PnPList.
-The script was tested deleting a library containing more than 113 k files and sub folders.
+Trying to delete a library exceeding the list view threshold results in the message "The attempted operation is prohibited because it exceeds the list view threshold" from the UI and using the cmdlet Remove-PnPList.
+The script was tested deleting a library containing more than 113 k files/nested folders.

 PnP PowerShell